Greatest NBA Draft Classes of All Time

 Rookie of the Year: LeBron James

-Bottom line: Let us all stand back in awe of the 2003 draft class, which already has one Hall of Famer in forward Chris Bosh, who was forced to retire early because of health problems.
+Let us all stand back in awe of the 2003 draft class, which already has two Hall of Famers in forward Chris Bosh, who was forced to retire early because of health problems.
+Guard Dwyane Wade joined him in the Hall of Fame in 2023.

-Ultimately, the 2003 class will see four of its first five picks enter the Hall of Fame — No. 1 pick LeBron James, Carmelo Anthony and Dwyane Wade are all first-ballot locks.
+Ultimately, the 2003 class will see four of its first five picks enter the Hall of Fame — No. 1 pick LeBron James and No. 3 pick Carmelo Anthony are sure to be inducted as well.

 No. 1 overall selection: Hakeem Olajuwon, center, Houston Rockets (Houston)